kellertuer/Stackenlichten/manual/manual.md

 but for me the glueing of the wood/ABS parts was easier without the LED being inside.

 The only thing left for a case is now to fix the front plate.
-In my tests the ABS just clamps the acryl, while for the wood cases it's a little tricky to fix the front plate
+In my tests the ABS just clamps the acryl, while for the wood cases it's a little tricky to fix the front plate.

 # The controller